 What's involved in becoming and Answering the Call Facilitator?

 To become an Answering the Call Facilitator, you will need to attend a 1.5 day Facilitator training in Boston.
-The next training will occur the weekend of March 24th-25th, 2018.
+The next training will occur the weekend of September 22nd and 23rd, 2018.

 We will be able to provide travel stipends to cover the travel and lodging costs of any individuals who need to travel to this training.
 Facilitators will also be expected to complete a small amount of pre-work involving some reading and reflection exercises, which should take approximately three hours.